Skip to main contentSkip to footer

 About The Diving

 Diving in the Egyptian Red Sea is spectacular and suitable for all divers.
-As a top diving destination a short flight from UK, it is an incredibly popular location and for good reason.
-The clear blue waters are home to over 200 coral species and 1200 fish species, with 20% of those endemic to the Red Sea.
-The coral reefs here are vibrant and healthy, with the chance to spot dolphins, sharks and turtles.
-From wrecks, drift dives, shallows reefs to drop offs the Red Sea has enough incredible sites to keep diver returning year after year.
+As a top diving destination just a short flight from the UK and Europe, it is an incredibly popular location—and for good reason.
+The clear blue waters are home to over 200 coral species and 1,200 fish species, with approximately 15% of those endemic to the Red Sea.
+The region is renowned for its diversity of marine life blanketing extensive, vibrant, and healthy coral reefs that extend for hundreds of kilometres along the largely barren shoreline.
+To the north of the Egyptian Red Sea are the Gulfs of Suez and Aqaba, both of which offer completely different ecosystems from the main region.

 Dive Highlights

-This 128m WWII British cargo shipwreck has an incredible history, giving an eerie snapshot of wartime.
-The superstructure in 30m of water attracts a wealth of life and is an impressive sight.
-The massive explosion that sank her in 1941 removed much of the midship section, giving divers easy access to the interior.
-The cargo holds are filled with an assortment of trucks, munitions, motorbikes and tanks.
-An unforgettable dive suited to divers with an advanced certification.
+The Gulf of Suez is a treasure trove for wreck divers.
+The area is littered with trade shipping misfortunes and war casualties, the most famous of which is the SS Thistlegorm.
+This WWII British shipwreck has an incredible history, giving an eerie snapshot of wartime.
+The superstructure, lying in 30m of water, attracts a wealth of life and is an impressive sight.
+The massive explosion that sank her in 1941 destroyed much of the midship section.
+The cargo holds are filled with an assortment of trucks, munitions, motorbikes, and tanks.
+The wreck is accessible by day boats from Sharm and the Hurghada region and is a regular stop on northern liveaboard safaris.

 When To Go